 Dogs are allowed in Wylde Woods as long as they are under owner control at all times and cleaned up after.

 Yes, you are welcome to use the trails in Wylde Woods for horseback riding.

-The Dover Senior Center offers a great selection of programs and activities:
+The Dover Council on Aging offers a great selection of programs and activities:

 By all means!
 We welcome anyone, even non-residents.